ragnor/simple-spring-memcached/README.md

 If you have any questions, feel free to ask them on the [Google Group](http://groups.google.com/group/simple-spring-memecached).
 (UPDATE: Sorry, this link was bad up until 02 Aug '09, because I fat-fingered when creating the Google Group.
 I incorrectly misspelled it as 'simple-spring-memEcached'.
 So sorry about that!)

-Also, let us know if you are using SSM in your project, and we will list it in on the Wiki.
+Also, let us know if you are using SSM in your project, and we will list it in on the Wiki..